segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/migration.md

   {% endcodeexample %}

-## 4. Upgrade Notes: Changes to the Configuration Object
+## 4. Upgrade Notes

+### 4.a) Changes to the Configuration Object

-Segment changed these config options:
+The following option was renamed in Analytics-Kotlin:

 | Before                   | After                             |
 | ------------------------ | --------------------------------- |